China says rare earth price gap based on quality, customs

 China, which accounts for about 97 percent of world output of the 17 rare earth metals, imposes strict export quotas in what it says is an effort to curtail environmental pollution and resource exhaustion.

-Su sought to emphasise the environmental impact of mining by showing large photos of barren hillsides apparently stripped during the mining process.
+Su sought to emphasize the environmental impact of mining by showing large photos of barren hillsides apparently stripped during the mining process.

 In a similar case on raw materials in January the WTO ruled against China, saying that environmental protection is only a valid reason to curtail exports if China is giving the domestic and international markets equal treatment.